Disclaimer - tinkering with settings and scripts can break your

 apps specific to those extensions.
 Once set up I can edit code in

-various languages, right-click to assemble or compile, and right-click
+various languages, right-click to assemble or compile, and

-to download to my embedded app or otherwise run without fooling with
+to download to my embedded app or otherwise run without fooling

 those complicated integrated dev environment things.